Tips for Feeding Finches:

 · WBU Finch Mix (a combo of Nyjer & fine sunflower chips) is preferred by most Goldfinches over Nyjer (incorrectly nicknamed “thistle”) alone.
 Note that this “thistle” is not the same as our native thistle and will not sprout into a pest plant.

-· Feeders should be washed monthly.
+· Feeders should be washed monthly, more often if they get wet inside.

 · As finches can be shy, position their feeders away from other feeders so they aren’t intimidated by all the activity.
 Unless needed to catch dropped seed, trays are not recommended on finch feeders, otherwise larger birds may dominate the feeders.